- 1. Convert Videos to FCP+

 Assuming that you have now clearly understood why professionals prefer ProRes over MP4, the remaining two parts that follow from this point onward discuss the most recommended tools and methods to convert MP4 to ProRes.

-A tool that is widely appreciated by both Windows and Mac users across the globe is Wondershare UniConverter (originally Wondershare Video Converter Ultimate).
-UniConverter is a universal converter that supports more than 1,000 extensions and is therefore capable of recognizing and converting almost all significant formats to their relevant ones.
+A widely appreciated tool by both Windows and Mac users across the globe is Wondershare UniConverter (originally Wondershare Video Converter Ultimate).
+UniConverter is a universal converter that supports more than 1,000 extensions and can recognize and convert almost all significant formats to their relevant ones.
 The program is also lightweight and can perform all the conversion tasks around 30x faster than other post-production applications.